Newly passed Republican tax plan exacerbates wage inequality in US

-William G. Gale, co-director of the Tax Policy Center told Vox, “It exacerbates preexisting and longstanding trends, rather than aiming to partially compensate
+William G. Gale, co-director of the Tax Policy Center told Vox, “It exacerbates preexisting and longstanding trends, rather than aiming to partially compensate for them.”

 The biggest winners of the new tax plan will be the wealthy.
 The centerpiece of the tax plan is the drastic drop in the corporate tax rate from 35 percent to 20 percent.
 This specifically benefits those who own corporations and top executives whose compensation is linked to the performance of the stock market.

 These are not your average citizens by any stretch of the imagination.
 The overhaul to the individual tax code also disproportionately benefits those who are better off.
 A person in the bottom 10 percent gets a $50 cut.
 On the other hand, a person in the top 1 percent would get a tax cut of $34,000.
 This bill also removed the inheritance tax.
 This would only go into effect if the money or property inherited was over $5 million.

 Proponents of the tax plan sincerely believe that the lower tax rates will ignite exponential growth and investment in the economy.
 This same idea was tried in 2002 under President George W. Bush.
 The results were an inegalitarian period of economic growth and an increase in U.S. jobs being shipped overseas.

 Americans in middle and lower classes will see small drops in their taxes, but most of these individual tax breaks will expire in 2026.